Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Maximum: 9999999999.0
 			"Jump Interval"				"1.0"

+			// The mode of the Super Tank's jumping ability.
+			// --
+			// 0: The Super Tank jumps sporadically.
+			// 1: The Super Tank jumps periodically.
+			"Jump Mode"				"1"

 			// The distance between a survivor and the Super Tank needed to trigger the ability.
 			// --
 			// Minimum: 1.0 (Closest)